 Flat ankle boots are great for everyday wear that are comfortable and stylish.
 These will go with most of your items from jeans, to dresses.
 But since they’re flat, you may not feel like they’re dressy enough for the office.

-And there are also SO many different styles from western inspired ones, to pointed toe boots, to even white go-go inspired booties.
+There are also SO many different styles from western-inspired ones, to pointed-toe boots, to even white go-go-inspired booties.
 The options are truly endless and there are ankle booties for every outfit, every style and every price point.

 Ankle Boot Styling Tips